RussiannHarvey/VF77-Nuker/README.md

 socks4://ip:port
 When prompted, answer y to enable proxy mode.
 VF77 will rotate proxies automatically and mark failed ones.

-📦 Compiling to EXE (Windows)
-To create a standalone Windows executable (no Python required), use PyInstaller:

-bash
-pip install pyinstaller
-pyinstaller --onefile --console --name "VF77_Nuker" vf77.py
-The executable will be placed in the dist folder.

-Note: Some antivirus programs may flag the generated .exe as a false positive due to its network activity.
-This is normal for tools that send many HTTP requests.

 ⚠️ Disclaimer
 This tool is intended for educational purposes only.